Euthanasia used for 4.5 per cent of deaths in the Netherlands

 Share via Email

-LONDON — A new review finds that euthanasia in the Netherlands has become "common practice" since its legalization a dozen years ago, accounting for 4.5
+LONDON — Euthanasia has become a common way to die in the Netherlands, accounting for 4.5

-Researchers also said doctors are now reporting increasing rates of people seeking the practice who aren't terminally ill.
+In 2002, the Netherlands became the first country in the world that made it legal for doctors to help people die.
+Both euthanasia, where doctors actively kill patients, and assisted suicide, where physicians prescribe patients a lethal dose of drugs, are allowed.
+People must be "suffering unbearably" with no hope of relief — but their condition does not have to be fatal.

-In 2002, the Netherlands became the first country in the world to allow doctors to help people die.
-They must be "suffering unbearably" with no hope of relief — but their condition does not have to be fatal.
+"It looks like patients are now more willing to ask for euthanasia and physicians are more willing to grant it," said lead author Dr. Agnes Van der Heide of Erasmus University Medical Center in Rotterdam.

-By 2015, most of those who used euthanasia or assisted suicide had a serious illness but some had health problems from old age, early-stage dementia, psychiatric problems or a combination.
-About half of the requests were granted.
+The 25-year review published in Thursday's New England Journal of Medicine is based on physician questionnaires.
+The use of numerous methods to shorten patients' lives "to relieve end-of-life suffering has become common practice in the Netherlands," the authors said in the report.

 -